-Sadly the Data Protection Network and Opt-4 lost our colleague and good friend Rosemary Smith last week.
+Sadly the Data Protection Network and Opt-4 lost our colleague and good friend Rosemary Smith.
 Rosemary passed away peacefully on Monday 8th April.
 A year ago, amidst the hectic preparations for GDPR, Rosemary was diagnosed with cancer.
 In true Rosemary style, she put up an incredible fight – she was out meeting colleagues and friends with a smile on her face until the last few weeks of her life.

 Known to so many in the data protection, marketing and data communities, Rosemary was a truly remarkable person.
 Her contribution to the industry, both as influencer and thought-leader, was nothing less than incredible.

 Rosemary began her career in publishing, working for Miller Freeman and for the PPA, where she wrote their first ever guidance on the 1984 Data Protection Act (the shape of things to come!)
 Entering the list and data business, Rosemary worked for MARDEV, which while she was there was acquired by Reed and where she became Managing Director.
 She then moved on to work for Acxiom (including running a call centre in Sunderland away from her beloved London, sister Caroline and friends).
 Further senior roles followed until she set up her own data business, Rosemary Smith Associates, in the early noughties.
 Then in 2004, with her close friend Jenny Moseley, she set up the data protection and marketing permissions consultancy Opt-4.

 With her knowledge, experience and tenacity Rosemary helped shape the regulatory framework for data and direct marketing.
 Rosemary was chair of the Direct Marketing Association’s Governance Committee and the DMA Board.
 She was also chair of the DMA Trust and was made an Honorary Life Fellow of the Institute of Direct Marketing in 2009.